 Four-year school students (DAP program) – Each spring semester

-Community college students (PPA Program) – Each fall and spring semester
+Community college students (PPA Program) – Each fall and spring semesters

 MWU CCP will follow up in writing to students regarding their academic/program status.

-Any student who fails to meet the program requirements will be encouraged to apply to CCP via the traditional route (complete a PharmCAS application, submit PCAT score, etc.).
+Any student who fails to meet the program requirements will be encouraged to apply to CCP via the traditional route (submit full PharmCAS application, interview again, etc.).
 NOTE, the traditional application process is competitive, hence former Early Assurance Program students must compete for available seats and are not guaranteed admission via this route.